 We have a common goal...to prepare your student for life beyond Defiance College.
 Whether seeking a major or pursuing an internship, employment, or further education, we are here to assist your student on their journey.
 Students are encouraged to schedule individual career counseling appointments, complete career assessments, attend workshops as well as Career Fairs and other events both on and off campus, and to utilize tools like Optimal Resume and College Central.
-As a parent or family member, the Career Development staff would encourage you to help your student in the career planning process by listening, being open to ideas, encouraging them to start their career planning early, and helping your student find information.
-Use the links below to discover more about the Office of Career Development at Defiance College.
+As a parent or family member, the Institute of Career Readiness and Lifelong Learning staff would encourage you to help your student in the career planning process by listening, being open to ideas, encouraging them to start their career planning early, and helping your student find information.
+Use the links below to discover more about the Institute of Career Readiness and Lifelong Learning at Defiance College.

 Your Defiance College Student has the following services available through the Office of Career Development: